 About

-Isabel’s printmaking practice engages with similar themes, exploring violence, identity, and transformation through layered archival photographs, often incorporating dimensional processes and impressions of objects associated with formative memories in an effort to investigate how memories are stored within images, objects, and the body.
-Her work across mediums embraces contradiction to understand survival as a perpetual re-making of identity.
-Isabel’s interest in creating images in which opposing forces—turbulence and restraint, beauty and the grotesque, past and present–-coexist and interact generates a visual tension that mirrors the paradoxes of endurance in the aftermath of life-altering experiences of sexual violence.
+Isabel’s work across mediums embraces contradiction to understand survival as a perpetual re-making of identity.
+Her interest in creating images in which opposing forces—turbulence and restraint, beauty and the grotesque, past and present–-coexist and interact generates a visual tension that mirrors the paradoxes of endurance in the aftermath of life-altering experiences of sexual violence.

 Isabel received her BA in Art with Honors from Lafayette College in 2023.
-In 2024, she completed the Canopy Program through NYC Crit Club in a cohort led by NYC-based painter Jennifer Coates and is a current participant in a Canopy 2.0 cohort co-led by Matt Phillips and program founder Catherine Haggarty.
+In 2024, she completed the Canopy Program through NYC Crit Club in a cohort led by NYC-based painter Jennifer Coates and is a current member of a Canopy 2.0 cohort co-led by Matt Phillips and program founder Catherine Haggarty.
 Group exhibitions include Personal Effects at the Canopy Gallery in Chelsea, NYC (January 2025), Say it Loud! at Brookfield Craft Center in Brookfield, CT (August 2025), Remnants and Relics at Anonymous Society Gallery in Redding, CT (November 2025), FLASH at Anonymous Society Gallery in Redding, CT (December 2025), and Point Blanc x The Inner Circle NYC in Tribeca, NYC (January 2026.)